Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Introduction

 for any choice of $\varepsilon >0$. \end{theorem}

 The result is new in several aspects.
 This is, as far as we know, the first time that the CSS equation is derived from a many-body problem and more generally, that the dynamics of anyonic particles is studied.
-Although similar results already exist for bosons with three-body interaction, like for instance in \cite{ChenPavlovic2011JFA,XChen201ARMA,Lee_21,NS2020CMP}, our treatment of the non-positive mixed two-body term is entirely new.
-We also bring a modest improvement to well-known bounds for anyonic terms as, for instance, in Corollary~\ref{cor:nabwRLp} and Lemma~\ref{lem:A-infty}, \ref{lem:sing2bd} and \ref{lem:mix2bd}.
+Although similar results already exist for bosons with three-body interaction, for instance in \cite{ChenPavlovic2011JFA,XChen201ARMA,Lee_21,NS2020CMP}, our treatment of the non-positive mixed two-body term is entirely new.
+We also bring a modest improvement to well-known bounds for anyonic terms, such as those in Corollary~\ref{cor:nabwRLp} and Lemma~\ref{lem:A-infty}, \ref{lem:sing2bd} and \ref{lem:mix2bd}.
 We discuss more specific points in the following remarks.

 \begin{remark} In \cite[Theorem 2.1]{Ber_Bou_Sau_95}, the well-posedness of the CSS equation is established in $H^2(\R^2)$ for times up to some $T'$ due to the existence of blow-up, \cite[Theorem 3.1]{Ber_Bou_Sau_95}.
 In our case, $g = 0$, and blow-up might not occur.
-Nevertheless, in our approach, we need to control $\snorm{\varphi_t}_{H^2}$ and only manage to bound it uniformly in $R$ on finite times intervals or allow it to diverge in $R$ on unbounded time intervals; see also the next Remark~\ref{rem:beta}.
-The CSS equation is also known to be globally well-posed for small $H^1(\R^2)$ initial data, \cite[Theorem 2.3]{Ber_Bou_Sau_95} or for zero energy initial data as shown in \cite[Theorem 1.2]{Ata_24}.
-However, even with global well-posedness in $H^2(\R^2)$ uniformly in $R$, our proof could not provide a global in time result. \end{remark}
+Nevertheless, in our approach, we need to control $\snorm{\varphi_t}_{H^2}$ and only manage to bound it uniformly in $R$ on finite time intervals or must allow it to diverge in $R$ on unbounded time intervals; see also the next Remark~\ref{rem:beta}.
+The CSS equation is also known to be globally well-posed for small $H^1(\R^2)$ initial data, \cite[Theorem 2.3]{Ber_Bou_Sau_95} or for zero energy initial data as shown in \cite[Theorem 1.2]{Ata_24}. \end{remark}